- Deadline

 6. Optional to print your thesis

-Please give careful thought to whether you require physical copies of your thesis.
+Please give careful consideration to whether you require physical copies of your thesis.
 After the Master's examination, the thesis will be accessible in digital format and forwarded electronically to the examiners.

-Should you need hard copies (limited to a maximum of 5), these can be requested by submitting the thesis to the Graphic Centre for printing.
-Upon uploading your document for print, you must incorporate the relevant cost codes:
+Should you need hard copies (limited to a maximum of five), these can be requested by submitting the thesis to the Graphic Centre for printing.
+When uploading your document for print, you must include the relevant cost codes:

 7. Final examination

-The Master's presentation and oral examination are typically conducted in-person at the Geology building or in other premises on Blindern, depending on the location of the research group.
+The Master's presentation and oral examination are typically conducted in person at the Geology building or other premises at Blindern, depending on the research group's location.

-The event will commence with a public presentation, limited to a maximum duration of 30 minutes, where the student will cover the following aspects of their thesis:
+The event will commence with a public presentation, limited to a maximum duration of 30 minutes.
+During this presentation, the student will cover the following aspects of their thesis:

 Both the supervisor and the assessors (one external and one internal) will be present at the public hearing.
 Their attendance may be either in person or via video conference.